LiviuLvu/minimal-js-app/README.md

 # minimal-js-app
-pure js tutorial mvc style app
+javascript only tutorial, mvc style app

 minimal app to create book data the entries are stored in local storage